What is picoCTF?

-picoCTF is a computer security game targeted at middle and high school students.
+picoCTF is a free computer security game targeted at middle and high school students, created by security experts at Carnegie Mellon University.
 The game consists of a series of challenges centered around a unique storyline where participants must reverse engineer, break, hack, decrypt, or do whatever it takes to solve the challenge.
 The challenges are all set up with the intent of being hacked, making it an excellent, legal way to get hands-on experience.

-PicoCTF would like to thank our sponsors for providing funds for development and the following prizes
+picoCTF would like to thank our sponsors for providing funds for development and the prizes.

 If you have any questions or comments about picoCTF (or just want to get in touch) please do not hesitate to contact us.
-A member of PPP will respond as soon as possible.
+A member of our team will respond as soon as possible.

 Find a security bug in the picoCTF framework that lets you get a flag for one of the challenges after the tutorial without solving it?
 Email us at email@example.com.
 You may get a bug bounty!